Idiom Understanding as a Tool to Measure the Dialect Gap: Abstract

 \section{Abstract}

 The tasks of idiom understanding and dialect understanding are both well-established benchmarks in natural language processing.
 In this paper, we propose combining them, and using regional idioms as a test of dialect understanding.
-Towards this end, we propose two new benchmark datasets for the Quebec dialect of French: QFrCoRE, which contains 4,633 instances of idiomatic phrases, and QFrCoRT, which comprises 171 regional instances of idiomatic words.
+Towards this end, we propose three new benchmark datasets for the Quebec dialect of French: QFrCoRE, which contains 4,633 instances of idiomatic phrases, and QFrCoRT, which comprises 171 regional instances of idiomatic words, and a new benchmark for French Metropolitan expressions, MFrCoE, which comprises \FrCoE{} phrases.
 We explain how to construct these corpora, so that our methodology can be replicated for other dialects.
-Our experiments with \llm{} LLM demonstrate that our regional idiom benchmarks are a reliable tool for measuring a model's proficiency in a specific dialect.
+Our experiments with \llm{} LLMs reveal a critical disparity in dialectal competence: while models perform well on French Metropolitan, 65.77\% of them perform significantly worse on Quebec idioms, with only 9.0\% favoring the regional dialect.
+These results confirm that our benchmarks are a reliable tool for quantifying the dialect gap and that prestige-language proficiency does not guarantee regional dialect understanding.